LingkKang/academic-profile/_pages/blog.md

 <meta http-equiv="refresh" content="0; url=https://blog.lingkang.dev/">

 <p>
+    Please wait for a few seconds.
 If you are not redirected automatically, please follow <a href="https://blog.lingkang.dev/"> blog.lingkang.dev</a> to the blog.
 </p>